floragunncom/search-guard-docs/tls_configuration.md

   - "TLSv1.2"
 ```

+## Expert: Disable client initiated renegotiation for Java 8

+Set `-Djdk.tls.rejectClientInitiatedRenegotiation=true` to disable secure client initiated renegotiation (which is enabled by default).
+This can be set via `ES_JAVA_OPTS` in config/jvm.options.
+See also [#362](https://github.com/floragunncom/search-guard/issues/362) for more details.

 ## Configuration example

 For an up-to-date, complete configuration example with all features, please refer to the configuration template in the Search Guard SSL repository: